shakfu/py-js/FAQ.md

 3. Whichever path you set the patcher PYTHONPATH property to (during object creation).

-For (1), I have tested pure python scripts which should work without re-codesigning the externals, but if you add compiled extensions, then I think you have to re-codesign the external.
-Check out my [maxutils](https://github.com/shakfu/maxutils) project for help with that.
+For (1), if you make changes to the external by adding modules or compiled extensions then you will have to resign the external.
+This is straightforward in `py-js`, just make sure the externals are in the `externals` folder and `make sign`.

 For (2), this is just a location that's searched automatically with `load`, `read`, and `execfile` messages so it can contain dependent files.